 Why it's difficult to automate skyscraper window cleaning

-The automation of the process depends on several factors, including:
+The automation of facade cleaning of high-rise buildings depends on several factors, including:

 - A multitude of skyscraper facades - the engineering and architectural decisions vary from building to building and distinguish one mega city form another.
 The skyscraper facades take many different forms and use different materials.
 Some of them have structural elements that support the glass at the edges while some use glass-only surfaces.
 That’s why it’s hard to come up with a universal solution that fits all of them.